sudomateo/terraform-training/course/02-Terraform-Basics/README.md

 In this section, you will learn how to do the following:

-- Read Terraform configuration written in HCL and JSON.
+- Learn the Terraform configuration syntax.
 - Describe the core Terraform workflow.
 - Provision, modify, and destroy infrastructure using the core Terraform workflow.
 - Describe the purpose of Terraform state.